fabhed/validator-endpoint/docs/cli.md

 * `-n, --name TEXT`: The name of the api key.
 * `-v, --valid-until INTEGER`: The unix timestamp when the api key expires.
 Defaults to -1 which means that the key never expires.  [default: -1]
 * `-c, --credits INTEGER`: The number of credits the api key has. -1 means unlimited.  [default: -1]
-* `-e, --enabled`: Whether the api key is enabled.
-Disabled keys cannot make requests.  [default: True]
+* `-e, --enable / -d, --disable`: Whether the api key is enabled or not.
+Disabled keys cannot make requests.  [default: enable]
 * `--help`: Show this message and exit.

 ### `btvep key delete`